CompSciFutures/APMonitor/README.md

 Key Features:

 - Near-realtime programming so heartbeats and alerts arrive when they say they are going to (+/- 10 secs)
-- Multithreaded high-speed availability checking for PING, QUIC and HTTP(S) resources
+- Multithreaded high-speed availability checking for PING, TCP, UDP, QUIC and HTTP(S) resources
 - SSL/TLS certificate checking and pinning so you can use self-signed certificates on-lan safely
 - Integration with Site24x7/PagerDuty heartbeat monitoring for high-availability second-opinion and failover alerting
 - Integration with Slack and Pushover webhooks for notifications, plus standard email support